Blazored/Modal/README.md

 ```

 ### 3. Add Modal Component
-Third and finally you will need to add the `<BlazoredModal />` component in your applications *MainLayout.cshtml*.
+Third and finally, you will need to add the `<BlazoredModal />` component in your applications *MainLayout.cshtml*.

 ## Usage
-In order to show the modal you have to inject the `IModalService` into the component or service you want to invoke the modal.
+In order to show the modal, you have to inject the `IModalService` into the component or service you want to invoke the modal.
 You can then call the `Show` method passing in the title for the modal and the type of the component you want the modal to display.

 For example, say I have a component called `Movies` which I want to display in the modal and I want to call it from the `Index` component on a button click.